8912studio/RunAnywhere/README.md

 RunAnywhere will support more applications in the future.

+For more information about how to define your own commands, see [here](https://github.com/Zplutor/RunAnywhere/wiki/User-defined-Command).

 ## Little tools

 There are also some little tools that are handy to developers integrated in RunAnywhere, sush as a calculator.
 As long as you input a math expression in RunAnywhere, it will show result of the expression.
 By pressing enter, you can copy the result into clipboard.